WillMeilahn/holbertonschool-AirBnB_clone/README.md

 ## Environment

-The console was developed in Ubuntu 14.04LTS using python3 (version 3.4.3).
+The console was developed in Ubuntu 20.04 LTS using python3 (version 3.4.3).

 ### Further information